 I’m an assistant professor in the School of Journalism at the University of Texas at Austin.
 I teach courses on visual culture, gender, visual journalism and qualitative methods.
+You can find my CV here or as a PDF.

-I am is a former journalist turned academic with an interest in the sociology of photographic practice, the rhetorical relationship between words and images, and digital media.
+I am a former journalist turned academic with an interest in the sociology of photographic practice, the rhetorical relationship between words and images, and digital media.

 I say “former” journalist as though that’s something that ends.
 It never does.
 Journalism is a way of life, and even though I no longer cash a check from a news organization, I still want to learn about the world and truthfully spread what I know to the world.
 I do ethnographic research so that I can still talk to people and get close to them in the course of my work.